pageuppeople-opensource/Eventsystem/README.md

 Install dotnetcore on your machine.
 If you encounter issues with VS2015, visit the following url to install the appropriate version of dotnetcore sdk. https://github.com/aspnet/Tooling/blob/master/known-issues-vs2015.md

-## Once Off Setup

-1. Rename `serverless-environment-variables-sample.yml` to `serverless-environment-variables.yml`
+### Typical once off set up

-2. Fill in the appropriate values in the file for the respective data centres.
+1. Fill in the appropriate values in the file for the respective data centres.
-3. Encrypt the file using the following command
+2. [Recommended] Encrypt the file using the following command

 ```
 openssl aes-256-cbc -e -in serverless-environment-variables.yml -out serverless-environment-variables.yml.enc -k {$ENCRYPTION_KEY}